LAW FIRM IN BANGLADESH TRW LOGO TAHMIDUR RAHMAN

 Informal money lenders are another typical source of micro-loans that follows’ individual loans.’
 No up-to-date information and research on their activities is available.
 Nevertheless, it is assumed, on the basis of anecdotal evidence and small studies, that rural poor are no longer dependent on money lenders for small loans due to the proliferation of MFIs.
 We have the potential to borrow from one or more MFIs for investment or, in some cases, for consumption purposes.
 Nevertheless, due to the lack of a large-scale agricultural loan from MFIs, money lenders can still be found borrowing for emergency loans to the poor and also for agricultural loans.

-Screenshot 2019 10 17 at 7.06.56 PM
+Screenshot 2019 10 17 At 7.06.56 Pm

-Screenshot 2019 10 17 at 7.04.17 PM
+Screenshot 2019 10 17 At 7.04.17 Pm

 “Implementing a credit based money lending through apps in bangladesh will play a huge role in modern era of lending credits.”